g0xA52A2A/yumrepos/README.md

 }
 ```

-You can provide keys by dropping them into the files directory of this module
+You can provide keys by specifying `gpg_source` to point to a puppet fileserver.